sinus-x/rubbergoddess/docs/cogs/warden.md

 ### scan history (limit)

-Limit is an integer or "all" string.
+Limit is an integer, pass negative value for all messages.

 This command scans messages in current channel and adds their hashes to database.